 Accelerometer Cohort

 We used the UK Biobank (application # 79654), a population-based cohort of over 500,000 individuals from England, Scotland, and Wales aged 40-69 at recruitment between 2006 and 2010.
 Follow-up time was censored on March 31st, 2016 in Wales, September 30th, 2021 in England, and July 31, 2021 in Scotland.
-This dataset contains information on genetics, health behaviors, socioeconomic status, and health status and is described in detail elsewhere.27 Between 2013 and 2015, a subsample of 103,712 individuals responded to an email recruiting them to wear a wrist-worn Axivity AX3 triaxial accelerometer continuously for seven days on their dominant wrist and provided data.
+This dataset contains information on genetics, health behaviors, socioeconomic status, and health status and is described in detail elsewhere.27 Between 2013 and 2015, Participants with an email address outside the North West region were invited and a subsample of 103,712 individuals responded to an email recruiting them to wear a wrist-worn Axivity AX3 triaxial accelerometer continuously for seven days on their dominant wrist and provided data.
 We applied exclusion criteria used previously in this dataset and dropped participants who failed calibration, had implausibly high overall acceleration averages, had wear time under three days, or did not have 24 unique hours of wear in a 24-hour cycle.28,29

 Genotyping & Imputation